-Gary Doherty was far from Tottenham‘s best player during his four years with the club – but he certainly had a claim for being one of the most popular.
+Gary Doherty might not have been Tottenham’s best player during his four years at the club – but he was definitely one of the most popular.

 There was a glorious time prior to the implementation of the transfer window for the 2002-03 season where Premier League clubs had up until March 31 to complete deals.

 It meant clubs were at risk of losing players through much of the campaign, but it also meant they had ample time to find a replacement and could strengthen as they needed.

 That was exactly what Spurs did in March 2000 when they agreed a deal of £1million plus future incentives to sign Luton Town’s 20-year-old Republic of Ireland international Gary Doherty.

 Having signed Port Vale defender Anthony Gardner, 18, and Peterborough United pair Simon Davies, 20, and Matthew Etherington, 17, earlier in the year, Spurs were looking to build for the future and believed they had acquired some of the country’s most promising young players.